Protesters vent outrage over the immigration enforcement shootings in Minneapolis and Portland

 The Minneapolis shooting happened on the second day of the Twin Cities immigration crackdown, which Homeland Security said is the biggest immigration enforcement operation ever.
 More than 2,000 officers are taking part and Noem said they have made more than 1,500 arrests.

-Good’s death — at least the fifth tied to immigration sweeps since Trump took office — has resonated far beyond Minneapolis, as protests took place or were expected this week in many large U.S. cities.
+Her death — at least the fifth tied to immigration sweeps since Trump took office — has resonated far beyond Minneapolis, as protests happening in other places, including Texas, California, Detroit and Missouri.

+In Washington, D.C., on Thursday, a woman held a sign that said, “Stop Trump’s Gestapo,” as hundreds of people marched to the White House.
+Protesters in Pflugerville, Texas, north of Austin, banged on the walls of an ICE facility.
+And a man in Los Angeles burned an American flag in front of federal detention center.

 Who will investigate?